 What outcomes do we want to achieve?
-Image: What outcomes do we want to achieve?
-Image: Domestic abuse is identified earlier.

 Domestic abuse is identified earlier.

 Domestic abuse victims (adults and children) are able to recover from abuse

+Escalation and harm from domestic abuse is reduced

 Why early help is important

 Recent research has shown that compounded adverse childhood experiences (ACES)2 such as domestic abuse, parental substance misuse, child abuse and neglect have a tremendous impact on an individual's lifelong health and opportunity.
 The need for interventions to ensure that children have safe, stable, nurturing relationships and environments is all the more evident.